andyrich/gfs_scwa/README.md

 bash run.sh
 ```

 `run.sh` strings together the sequential steps that create the database.
+Inspect it to see the 4 scripts it calls in order.

 ## Schema